 Disruptive technology is driving massive changes in multiple verticals across the world, from finance to healthcare.
-Surprisingly, manufacturing is only recently harnessing the latest digital innovations for greater efficiency, opportunities and revenue.
+Surprisingly, manufacturing has only recently harnessed the latest digital innovations for greater efficiency, opportunities, and revenue.
 Digitization is no longer an option, manufacturers who are looking to stay ahead of the game must embrace digital transformation in the era of Industry 4.0.

-Disruptive technologies such as Artificial Intelligence (AI), Machine Learning (ML), Industrial Internet of Things (IIoT), Virtual Reality (VR), Augmented Reality (AR), Big Data, wearables and 3d printing are reshaping the manufacturing industry as we know it.
+Disruptive technologies such as Artificial Intelligence (AI), Machine Learning (ML), Industrial Internet of Things (IIoT), Augmented Reality and Virtual Reality, Big Data, wearables, and 3D printing are reshaping the manufacturing industry as we know it.

 Research by PwC indicates that a whopping 86% out of 2000 manufacturers are looking forward to costing reductions and greater revenue due to digital transformation efforts during the course of the next five years.

-Let’s take a look at some of the changes taking place due to disruption.
+Disruptive Technology in Manufacturing – Let’s take a look at some of the changes taking place in the industry:

 Optimization of the Supply Chain

 Cloud computing can provide a single window of transparency across the entire supply chain.
-Autonomous vehicles could also optimize the supply chain with more efficient deliveries and clear-tracking across vehicles too.
+Autonomous vehicles could also optimize the supply chain with more efficient deliveries and clear tracking across vehicles.

 Zero Downtime with Predictive Maintenance